mackinlayj/discogs-sql-ingestion/README.md

 The data pipeline follows a simple and intentional design:

-Discogs API → Python → SQL Server → Power BI
+Discogs API → Python → SQL Server

-Each component plays a specific role in ensuring data quality, transparency, and analytical flexibility.
+Each layer has a clearly defined responsibility:
+- The Discogs API provides raw, user-scoped metadata
+- Python handles extraction, transformation, and normalization
+- SQL Server stores curated, analytics-ready tables

+While downstream tools such as Power BI can typically connect to the Discogs API, doing so is not considered best practice - especially when dashboards are shared or published.

 ---